-- Are there small objects, such as hard candy or nuts in candy dishes, where younger children can get them? - Are there gates across the top and bottom of the stairs? - Are medications, poisons and household cleaners out of reach? - Do they have an aggressive pet that may harm children? - If your child has food allergies, will they be serving that specific food? - Do they smoke?
+- Are there guns in the house?
+Are they stored unloaded in a locked box with the bullets locked separately? - Are there small objects, such as hard candy or nuts in candy dishes, where younger children can get them? - Are there gates across the top and bottom of the stairs? - Are medications, poisons, and household cleaners out of reach? - Do they have an aggressive pet that may harm children? - If your child has food allergies, will they be serving that specific food? - Do they smoke?
 Are matches and lighters out of the reach of children, preferably up high and in a locked cabinet? - Do they reside in a multi-level home or high-rise apartment?
 Are there window guards or window stop devices that prevent windows from opening more than 4 inches?
 Is there a porch or balcony with railings widely spaced apart (more than 4")?